Skip Navigation

 “Gynecologists partner with women in their healthcare across the lifespan,” said Dr. LeThenia “Joy” Baker, a Wellstar obstetrician and gynecologist.
 “The first gynecologic visit is recommended between 13 and 15, and the first exam between 18 and 21.”

-Gynecologists are uniquely positioned to care for women from adolescence through menopause and beyond.
-“We’ll make sure you are up-to-date on screenings like mammograms and Pap smears, help you make informed decisions about family planning and fertility, and provide medical and surgical treatment for a variety of conditions affecting the female reproductive system,” Dr. Baker said.
+“We’ll make sure you are up to date on screenings like mammograms and Pap smears, help you make informed decisions about family planning and fertility, and provide medical and surgical treatment for a variety of conditions affecting the female reproductive system,” Dr. Baker said.

 Primary care, anywhere

 In addition to in-person primary care visits, Wellstar also offers virtual care options.
-Connect with your Wellstar provider over the phone or with video on a computer, smartphone or tablet.
+Connect with your Wellstar clinician over the phone or with video on a computer, smartphone or tablet.

 “While primary care physicians help patients meet long-term wellness goals, we’re also here for you when you’re sick,” said Wellstar Primary Care Physician Dr. Georgia Forrest.
 “Your primary care provider is already familiar with your background and health needs, so we can seamlessly continue that care and help you get back on track when you’re ill.”

-If you need to see a specialist such as a cardiologist, pulmonologist or neurologist, your primary care provider will refer you for that specialized care while continuing to help you manage your overall wellness.
+If you need to see a specialist such as a cardiologist, pulmonologist or neurologist, your primary care team will refer you for that specialized care while continuing to help you manage your overall wellness.

-“Through Wellstar’s patient portal MyChart, specialists and primary care physicians can see test results and visit summaries and stay updated on how each of us is working with the patient,” Dr. Forrest said.
+“Through our patient portal MyChart, specialists and primary care physicians can see test results and visit summaries and stay updated on how each of us is working with the patient,” Dr. Forrest said.

-For more immediate healthcare needs that are not life-threatening, you can talk to a provider with WellstarON, our virtual urgent care.
+For more immediate healthcare needs that are not life-threatening, you can talk to a clinician with our Virtual Urgent Care.

 In an emergency, such as if you are having trouble breathing or experiencing chest pain, call 911.